dduers/pdo-xpress/README.md

 This is a simple class that enables convinience methods when working with PHP's PDO class.
-Note that it has it's limits, but for simple applications with no requirement of ORM or related concepts, it does it's job.
+Note that it has it's limits, but for simple applications with requirement of very simple ORM, it does it's job.

 ## Features